imapp-pl/gas-cost-estimator/README.md

 ```

 ## GUI - reports
-You can use a simple web form to generate reports.
+If you have docker installed on your machine. you can use a web app to generate reports.

 To build the app, run:
 ```shell
 ./build_gui.sh
 ```
-The script build a docker image with the app, to run it
+The script build a docker image with the app.
+Run it:
 ```shell
 ./run_gui.sh path_to_directory_with_programs_and_results
 ```
-This starts a Python Flask app available on http://127.0.0.1:5000
+This starts a Python Flask app at http://127.0.0.1:5000